DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 - cd into the /home/my_user_name/dafoam_mcp_server directory and change the base_path in dafoam_mcp_server.py to `/home/my_user_name/dafoam_mcp_server`

+- You also need to modify the job submission sbatch script `myJob.sh` in the airfoils and wings folder according to your HPC setup.
+You need to replace line 10 in `myJob.sh` with the absolute path of your DAFoam package's `loadDAFoam.sh` file on the HPC.

 - Install the Claude code by running the following command.
 Here the install.sh will automatically detect your system and copy the claude code exe into your `~/.local/bin` directory.
 It will also add `~/.local/bin` to your \$PATH variable in `~/.bash_profile`.
 In some HPCs, you may need to manually add `~/.local/bin` to your \$PATH in your `~/.bashrc`.

   <pre>